Code-Institute-Submissions/bucketlist/README.md

 * I can Delete a Division

 ### Strategy
-This website is for people who want to set there Bucketlist Intention and share it with the other users of this website. <br>
+This website is for people who want to set their Bucketlist Intention and share it with the other users of this website. <br>
 By adding a Division, Intention, Description and a Due Date, the Intention will be more real, then when it stays in your head.

 ### Scope